-Largest Private Owner of Real Estate used by Government Agencies in the United States.
-As of December 31, 2021, we owned, or controlled via a long-term lease, approximately 15.1 million square feet of real estate, all used directly or indirectly by government agencies, which we believe makes us the largest private owner of real estate used by government agencies in the U.S. Our complementary set of business assets provide critical infrastructure and services under contracts with federal, state, and local government agencies that generally have credit ratings of single-A or better, which also contributes to our steady, predictable cash flows.
+Largest Private Owner of Correctional and Detention Facilities.
+As of December 31, 2022, we owned, or controlled via a long-term lease, approximately 14.6 million square feet of real estate, all used directly or indirectly by government agencies.
+Our complementary set of business assets provide critical infrastructure and services under contracts with federal, state, and local government agencies that generally have credit ratings of single-A or better, which also contributes to our steady, predictable cash flows.

-In our CoreCivic Safety segment, we own, or control via a long-term lease, 12.7 million square feet of real estate used to provide innovative, comprehensive, flexible, turn-key correctional and detention services to federal, state and local government agencies.
-As of December 31, 2021, our CoreCivic Safety segment operated 46 facilities, 41 of which we owned, with a total design capacity of 69,407 beds, making us the nation's largest private prison owner and one of the largest prison operators in the United States.
+In our CoreCivic Safety segment, we own, or control via a long-term lease, 12.3 million square feet of real estate used to provide innovative, comprehensive, flexible, turn-key correctional and detention services to federal, state and local government agencies.
+As of December 31, 2022, our CoreCivic Safety segment operated 44 facilities, 40 of which we owned, with a total design capacity of 66,399 beds, making us the nation's largest private prison owner and one of the largest prison operators in the United States.
 Eight facilities in our Safety segment, containing 8,699 beds, are currently idle and available for growth opportunities.
-These beds include those at our 600-bed West Tennessee Detention Facility, which became idle on September 30, 2021, and our 1,033-bed Leavenworth Detention Center, which became idle on January 1, 2022, as previously discussed herein.
-Our CoreCivic Safety segment generated 85.5% of our total segment net operating income during 2021.
+Our CoreCivic Safety segment generated 84.1% of our total segment net operating income during 2022.

-In our CoreCivic Community segment, we own, or control via a long-term lease, 0.6 million square feet of real estate representing, as of December 31, 2021, 26 residential reentry centers with a design capacity of 5,049 beds, making us the second largest community corrections owner and operator in the United States.
-Four of our residential reentry centers, containing 740 beds, were idle as of December 31, 2021.
-Our CoreCivic Community segment generated 3.3% of our total segment net operating income during 2021.
+In our CoreCivic Community segment, we own, or control via a long-term lease, 0.5 million square feet of real estate representing, as of December 31, 2022, 23 residential reentry centers with a design capacity of 4,669 beds, making us the second largest community corrections owner and operator in the United States.
+Two of our residential reentry centers, containing 450 beds, were idle as of December 31, 2022, one of which was classified as held for sale.
+Our CoreCivic Community segment generated 3.9% of our total segment net operating income during 2022.

-In our CoreCivic Properties segment, as of December 31, 2021, we owned 1.8 million square feet of real estate representing 10 properties that are for lease to third parties and used by government agencies.
-Our CoreCivic Properties segment generated 11.2% of our total segment net operating income during 2021.
+In our CoreCivic Properties segment, as of December 31, 2022, we owned 1.8 million square feet of real estate representing 8 properties that are leased to government agencies.
+Our CoreCivic Properties segment generated 12.0% of our total segment net operating income during 2022.